synpixel/lune-sonar/README.md

 }
 ```

-A search result containing server data, returned by `searchForUsers`.
+A search result containing server information, returned by `searchForUsers`.

 ### searchForUsers